kstenerud/dogma/kbnf.md

 Types become relevant when calling [functions](#functions), which must specify what types they accept and return.
 There are also type restrictions for what can be used in [repetition](#repetition), [calculations](#calculations), and [comparisons](#conditions).

+Number types are automatically promoted when passed into a context requiring a wider type, but they cannot be coerced to a narrower type.

 ### Identifier